CompletelyUnbelievable/ChangeOutage/HomeMenu/README.md

 # Home Menu

-A place for css related to the home menu otherwise known as the DM menu.
+<div>A place for css related to the home menu otherwise known as the DM menu.</div>

+# Collapsed Link Buttons

+<div>Discord user superman (208718331325317121) gave me the inspiriation to make this.
+Makes the activity, game library, store, and friends buttons in the home menu smaller and removes their text.</div>

 # Activity Menu Transparency